tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 ### 1.2 Audience

-This guide is intended for users who need a technical understanding of the BDQ conceptual framework and its ontology.
+This guide is intended for users who need a technical understanding of the Fitness for Use Framework and its ontology.
 It will be particularly useful for:

 - Ontology engineers and information modelers incorporating the BDQ standard into semantic systems
 - Standards developers aligning other biodiversity data quality frameworks with the BDQ standard